 7. Set limits

 What are your time wasters?
 What are your money wasters?
-What is it that you give real estate to in your brain that you just shouldn’t?
+And, what is it that you give real estate to in your brain that you just shouldn’t?
 Set limits on these things.
 Then, live within these limits.

 8. Live with less